 However, there are issues involved in both the processes.
 Mitigation is seen as a far better option as compared to adaptation.
 But mitigation is expensive.
 Executing the plans requires a lot of investment and most of the people and governments are not ready to pay.
 This creates problems.

-2. What is mitigation in the context of environmental science?
+3. What is mitigation in environmental biology?